KTH/devops-course/contributions/executable-tutorial/bthiberg-noakj/README.md

 **Relevance**

-The idea of Flox is to simplify creating reproducible, isolated, and portable development environments across different stages of the software lifecycle.
-I.e. very DevOps-y.
+Flox is relevant to DevOps since it allows the user to create and manageme reproducible, isolated, and portable development environments.
+This helps with solving the “works on my machine” DevOps problem across different testing, staging and dev environments.
+Flox provides a platform for managing dependencies, environments, and development tools in a containerized manner.
+These containerized environments can then be shared, submitted to version control, and be used as part of CI/CD pipelines.